How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived scientific accuracy and linguistic quality: Conclusion and outlook

 In perspective, research on ChatGPT in physics education needs to be continued.
 Based on our findings in this survey, we would particularly propose two research questions: First, one needs to investigate to which extent students trust ChatGPT responses in comparison to traditional textbooks or other Internet resources including forums, and accordingly if ChatGPT could substitute traditional teaching and learning resources from the student’s point of view.
 This could be tested in a similar survey as described here by additionally just masking the pretended origin (e.g., ChatGPT, textbook, website, chat forum, ...) of the responses randomly.
 Second, in preparation for our study, we experienced that ChatGPT comes up with very different (wrong or misleading) explanations for identical physics questions, revealing different misconceptions.
 Thus, a systematic analysis of ChatGPT responses could be conducted to identify the (probably language-dependent) "misconceptions" of ChatGPT and to check whether they are in accordance with known students' preconceptions already described in the literature.
 This comparison would allow an appraisal of whether ChatGPT is connectable to the students' preconceptions or whether it produces new preconceptions which are rare among students.

+ChatGPT itself is not the first and not the last generative AI tool that exists.
+Already at the time of writing the paper, there is the direct successor of the version the authors used in the current study available with further developments in sight.
+An interesting development would be a tool which can calculate confidence levels of responses a certain AI gives based on its training.
+This tool could be used to address concerns about a too authoritative response style.

-Further research in this field will continue to give valuable insights into how learners use and interact with AI tools such as ChatGPT and which skill sets will be needed to do so in a responsible and meaningful way.
+The current study is still very early in its field and hence of an exploratory character.
+Further research in this field is highly encouraged and will continue to give valuable insights into how learners use and interact with AI tools such as ChatGPT and which skill sets will be needed to do so in a responsible and meaningful way.